From the-blueprint

 YouTrack issue tracker domain knowledge — data model, custom fields, query language, commands, linking, state machines, and tags.
-Invoke whenever task involves any interaction with YouTrack — creating issues, searching, updating fields, linking, or querying.
+Invoke whenever task involves any interaction with YouTrack — creating issues, searching, updating fields, linking, querying, or understanding workflows.

 Custom fields are the core of YouTrack's data model.
 Every project defines its own set of fields with project-specific values.
 Never assume field names or values — always discover them from the project configuration.